01 — The Fastest Wins

 Third: reduce app friction.
 The delivery apps have removed friction from ordering.
 You can restore friction — moving the app to a folder, removing saved payment details, or simply deciding to wait 20 minutes after the impulse before acting on it.
 The 20-minute rule works not because the food stops being appealing, but because the trigger state (tiredness, boredom, mild stress) is brief.
 Once it passes, the appetite for effort shifts.

 The goal is not zero delivery orders.
-The goal is that every order reflects a genuine choice, not a habit firing in the background.
-That distinction — between conscious spending and automatic spending — is what SpendTrak's approach to spending psychology is built around.
+The goal is that every order reflects a genuine choice, not a habit firing in the background — and that when you do order, you pay as little as possible for it.
+That distinction is what SpendTrak's approach to spending psychology is built around.
+If your delivery orders tend to come from stress or boredom rather than hunger, our piece on retail therapy psychology explains the trigger — and how to interrupt it.
 The money you spend deliberately is not a problem.
 The money that spends itself is.

-A home-cooked meal typically costs AED 12–25 per person in ingredients.
-The equivalent delivery order (including fees, tips, and packaging) runs AED 75–120.
-Over a month, the cost difference between cooking four nights per week versus ordering can exceed AED 1,200 for a single person.
+A home-cooked meal typically costs $3–$7 per person in ingredients.
+The equivalent delivery order (including fees, tips, and packaging) runs $20–$33.
+Over a month, the cost difference between cooking four nights per week versus ordering can exceed $325 for a single person — the single biggest way to save on food delivery is simply to order less often.

-The most effective intervention is behavioral, not budgetary.
-Rather than setting a spending limit, identify the specific trigger states — tiredness after work, boredom in the evening, stress during the week — that precede most orders.
+Combine money-saving tactics with behavioral ones.
+Cut the cost per order (pickup, off-peak, promo codes) and cut the frequency by spotting the trigger states — tiredness after work, boredom in the evening, stress during the week — that precede most orders.
 Interrupting the pattern at the trigger point is more durable than white-knuckling a category budget.